 ‘We’re all just walking each other home.’
+Ram Dass

 This quote popped up on my instagram feed and immediately I was reduced to tears.

 I was transported back in time to two friends walking each other home and then back again because they didn’t want the conversation to end.
-I like to imagine we were talking about the lives that hung in front of us – a shimmering miasma of possibilities.
+I like to imagine we were talking about the lives that hung in front of us – a shimmering range of possibilities.
 But it’s likely we were just talking about boys.
 Planning our tactics as Lianne, our military commander and most successful fighter, would say with a wicked grin.
 We were 17.
 We didn’t know that one of us had already lived half her life and two dark passengers deep within her brain would soon be making their presence felt.

 Meeting Lianne, being her friend and then losing her changed my life.
 I don’t want to imagine who I would have been without those conversations.
 And for six years, the conversations have been a little one-sided.

 I still miss Lianne so much.
 When we gather together Greg, Debs and Ros, as we will this weekend for my birthday, it still feels like somebody is missing.
 Maybe it always will and maybe that’s OK too.

 Because that is what great friends do – they change you without you even knowing how or why.
 They become so entangled in your life, the roots so deep you can’t tell where they begin and you end.
 And sometimes they go home early and you’re left walking home alone.